afsalthaj/afsalthaj.github.io/src/content/blog/the-ai-divide-engineers-who-multiply-problems-vs-engineers-who-eliminate-them.md

 ## Employability in today's AI world

-The employability of an engineer now depends heavily on how much they think about what they are building.
+Employability already tilts toward people who think about **what** they are building — not only how fast they clear a board.
 Think of someone on your team whose only goal is to complete a task in JIRA — someone who isn’t really invested in the overall outcome of the system.
 Wouldn’t you already start wondering if you could just use coding assistants instead of relying on them?
 Now think of someone else — someone deeply involved.
 Given a task, they ask the right questions, write thoughtful documentation, and actively try to make things simpler for both the next engineer and the end user — even while adding a complex feature to the system.